fp-cybrilla/fp-cybrilla.github.io/pages/workflows/investor-reporting.md

 #### What are the data points that the reporting APIs provide?

-The below data points can be fetched per folio number or per investment account respectively.
+The below data points can be fetched per folio number or per investment account.

 | Data points | Description |
 | ---------- | ------------ |